 If you find an error, the bureau must investigate and respond to you within 30 days.
 If you are in the process of applying for a loan, immediately notify your lender of any incorrect information in your report.
 Small errors may have little or no effect on your score.
 If there are significant errors, however, the lender may disregard the score.

-Scoring Facts And Fallacies
+- Scoring Facts and Fallacies

 Fallacy: With credit scoring, computers are making the lending decisions.

-Fact: Computers don't make lending decisions, lenders do.
+Fact: Computers do not make lending decisions, lenders do.
 Computers analyze credit information to produce a score, but individual lenders decide what scores are acceptable for different loans or credit cards.
 Some lenders accept higher risk applicants.
 Some use scores to help determine when to request more information from the applicant.

 Fallacy: A poor score will haunt me forever.